pintodas16/UserList/README.md

 # User-List - [Live Url](https://p-ulist.netlify.app/)

 In this repository I implement the front-end part of User-List project Using React.
-Here, I used React context-api to avoid prop drilling and for data fetching i use axios .
+Here, I used React context-api to avoid prop drilling and for data fetching I use axios .

 ## Install